 The Pre-Assessment involves a number of challenging tasks including the following:

-•Climbing poles at various heights from 4 feet to 40 feet, with and without fall restraints
+•Climbing poles at various heights from 4 to 20 feet, with and without fall restraints

-•Conducting several tasks such as installing crossarms while on the pole at 4 feet in a fall restraint.
+•Conducting several tasks such as installing crossarms while on the pole at 4 feet

-•Ladder climbing and performing a job task safely while standing on a ladder
+•Ladder climbing and performing a job task safely while on a ladder

-•Climbing inside a bucket truck and working at the elevated height of 46 – 50 feet
+•Climbing inside a bucket truck and elevation to a height of 46 – 50 feet

-From conversations with her peers, Persch learned the job of a line mechanic is demanding and oftentimes in hazardous conditions.
+From conversations with her peers, Persch learned the job of a line mechanic is demanding and often times hazardous.
 Line mechanics can work long hours in extreme conditions and are on call 24 hours a day.
 They can also be away from home for long periods of time while doing storm restoration work in other states.

 Knowing she would need the support of her family if she were to pursue this career, Persch talked to her husband, his parents and her parents, and everyone gave their blessings and support.